Zero Emissions World

 Bringing it all together

-After we laid out the foundation and got everyone on board, we created a brandguide to capture the essence of Zero Emissions World.
-Instead of going overboard with nitty-gritty details, we distilled the core essentials so that any internal or external person could craft something that was in line enough to pass the test.
+After laying the foundation, we created a brandguide to capture the essence of Zero Emissions World's mission, vision and design guidelines.
+We distilled the essentials so that any internal & external person could craft something that match the overal vibe without an overkill of details.

 Other projects